 The idea of receiving anesthesia can be intimidating, especially if you’ve had a bad experience before or have a high risk condition.
+Having a fear of dentistry or being afraid of receiving an oral surgery sedative prior to operation is a completely normal feeling.
+Plenty of people feel exactly the same, and the caring and compassionate dental surgeons out there are able to work around it with you.
 What’s important to keep in mind is that Dr. Puckett is a trained and experienced oral surgeon who is licensed to administer all types of sedation dentistry.
 You have a range of options available, so we can tailor a safe and comfortable sedation method for your oral surgery.
+Our top priority is to make sure you feel comfortable at all times, and that extends to feeling mentally comfortable and not just physically.
+There’s a lot of misconceptions around dental anesthesia, and we’re here to help.

-We’re happy to discuss different anesthesias in detail.
+We’re happy to discuss different anesthesia in detail.
 We want you to feel as comfortable and relaxed as possible.
 As a maxillofacial surgeon, Dr. Puckett wants what’s best for his patients — and that means high quality care, delivered as comfortably and pain-free as possible.
+If you’re looking for holistic care during and after oral surgery, we’re open to talking about those options too.

 Who Needs Sedation Dentistry for Their Oral Surgery?